kovac031/DevQuestionsAndAnswers_CSharp/README.md

 person.SetName("Ivan");
 person.GetName();
 ```
+### Inheritance

+Sets up parent-child class relationship.
+Child class inherits/implements all parameters of the parent class.

+Child classes inherit all the parameters of the parent class, but can have additional for-them particular parameters or methods.

+Person class can be parent to Employee class or Client class.
+Shape class can be parent to Circle or Square.

 ### Polymorphism

-Allows objects of different classes to be treated as objects of a common base class.
+Allows objects of different classes to be treated as objects of a common base/parent class.

+E.g. using the same method name.
+Circle and Square inherit the Draw method from Shape class.

 ```C#
 public class Shape